How Can Machine Learning Emulators Best Support Climate Science?: Guiding emulator development

 \section{Guiding emulator development}

-Methodological and applied research pathways rarely intersect (\Cref{fig:combinedworkflow}); climate scientists often bypass emulators altogether, while machine learning researchers frequently develop them without explicitly considering their practical use.
-Most emulators are developed to showcase methodological innovation.
-Consequently, their performance beyond well-defined benchmark settings remains uncertain, and design choices are frequently guided by relative model rankings rather than a clear assessment of how well an emulator serves a specific application.
+Methodological and applied research pathways are often disconnected (\Cref{fig:combinedworkflow}); climate scientists often bypass emulators altogether, and machine learning researchers frequently develop them as methodological advances without proving practical utility.\footnote{\Cref{sec:ace2_references} illustrates this gap using ACE2 \citep{watt2025ace2} as an example.
+We categorized the 60 papers citing the original ACE2 publication as of 15 June 2026 by citation type and found that only two used ACE2 in a concrete practical application, \ie generate new knowledge beyond existing data.} Consequently, their performance beyond well-defined benchmark settings remains uncertain, and design choices are frequently guided by relative model rankings rather than a clear assessment of how well an emulator serves a specific application.
 In addition, modeling assumptions, limitations, and uncertainties are often not communicated in ways that are familiar to applied researchers.

-In the following, we examine the steps needed to connect ML emulators to applied research.
-To be effective, emulators must do more than simply function from a technical standpoint; they must provide genuine scientific value.
-We propose three criteria for a robust emulator: it must address a scientifically-motivated task, perform that task reliably, and be easy for the broader community to adopt.
-The remainder of this section is structured around these three pillars: adequacy for purpose, trustworthiness, and accessibility.
-A checklist that can guide practical implementation is provided in \Cref{fig:checklist}.
+In the following, we outline the steps needed to connect ML emulators to applied research.
+To be effective, emulators must do more than perform well from a technical standpoint; they must provide genuine added value to the applied research question.
+We propose three criteria for a useful emulator: it must address a scientifically-motivated task (adequacy for purpose), perform that task reliably (trustworthiness), and be easy for the broader community to adopt (accessibility), see \Cref{fig:overview-pillars} for an overview.
+The remainder of this section is structured around the three pillars.
+We summarize our findings in a checklist that can guide practical implementation in \Cref{fig:checklist}.